aiidateam/aiida-core/docs/source/installation.rst

 3. Install AiiDA into a :ref:`virtual python environment (virtualenv) <install.faq.virtualenv>`, following :ref:`install.other.install`.
    Optionally set bash aliases for the ``verdi`` and ``runaiida`` installed into the ``bin/`` folder of the virtual environment

-4. Rerun ``verdi setup`` (formerly ``verdi setup``), no manual changes to your profile should be necessary.
+4. Rerun ``verdi setup`` (formerly ``verdi install``), no manual changes to your profile should be necessary.
 This step is necessary as it updates some internal configuration files and run a database migration.

 ..
 TODO: Add "Execute the migration script" if necessary